-mTeSRTM1 is the most widely used feeder-free medium, with more than 1500 publications.
-It has been used to successfully maintain hundreds of different human ES and iPS cell lines.
+mTeSRTM1 (Catalog #85850) is a defined, feeder-free maintenance medium for human ES and iPS cells that is based on publications by Dr. James Thomson's lab.1-4 It is the most widely used feeder-free medium, with more than 1500 publications and has been used to successfully maintain hundreds of different human ES and iPS cell lines.
 Protocols have been published for numerous applications including cell line derivation and the directed differentiation of cells maintained in mTeSRTM1 into many different cell types.
 For a complete list of publications, visit www.stemcell.com/mTeSR1publications.